joshkim88/react-crypto/README.md

 # react-crypto
-A simple cryptocurrency price app made with react.
+A simple cryptocurrency price tracking application made with react.